dhei/dhei.github.io/_posts/2015-12-13-100-things-about-UX.md

 ---
 layout: post
-title: 100 things about UX
+title: 100 Things about Design and Psychology
 ---

-I came across this super interesting and informative book about UX design: [100 Things Every Designer Needs to Know About People](http://www.amazon.com/Things-Designer-People-Voices-Matter/dp/0321767535)
+I came across this super interesting book about UX design: [100 Things Every Designer Needs to Know About People](http://www.amazon.com/Things-Designer-People-Voices-Matter/dp/0321767535)

 One of the most interesting part of the book is its structure - one hundred "section" which are often 1 or 2 pages long - straight to the point and informative.
 So I feel it would be quite useful to write a summary of the book for help me better grasp the essences and future reference as well.